 Regrets

+This document is a replacement for document N1372 from meeting plus edits by Sean McDonagh.
+A document error by the convenor destroyed the original document.
+Sean recovered it from N1371 plus his notes.
+It was reviewed by the group and accepted as accurate.

-Based on Document N 1356 from meeting 6 December 2023
+Based on Document N 1371 from before meeting 21 February 2023 and internal notes by Sean McDonagh.

 All issues discussed are captured in the document, either as comments or resolved issues.
-The previous reviewed version of this document is N1323.
+The previous reviewed version of this document is N1371..